Antoine de la Mothe Cadillac: Michilimackinac (1694–1696)

 Cadillac was appointed commander of all the stations of the Pays d'En-Haut (the upper countries).
 He left France at the peak of his career to take up his command of Fort de Buade or Michilimackinac, which controlled all fur trading between Missouri, Mississippi, the Great Lakes, and the Ohio valley.
-Cadillac gave his wife power of attorney to sign contracts and notarize documents in his absence.

 In 1695, Cadillac traveled to explore the area of the Great Lakes and to draw up charts.
-He had the idea of starting a fort in the straits between Lakes Erie and Huron to compete with the English.
+He had the idea of constructing a fort in the straits between Lakes Erie and Huron to compete with the English.
 In Michilimackinac, he came into conflict with the Jesuit fathers, such as Étienne de Carheil, who accused him of supplying alcohol to the Native Americans.
 This was prohibited by a royal decree.

 In 1696, to mitigate the difficulties of fur trading, the king ordered the closing of all trading posts, including Michilimackinac.
 Cadillac returned to Montreal.
-In 1697, he was authorized to return to France to present his project of a new fort on the strait to the Secretary of State Pontchartrain; Frontenac requested that he be promoted to lieutenant commander.
-However, Canadian notables strongly opposed the project which, they believed, would lead to the ruin of Quebec and Montreal.
-Only in 1699 did Cadillac get the support of Pontchartrain to implant the new fort; this was authorized in 1700 by the king, who entrusted its command to Cadillac.
+In 1697, he was authorized to return to France to present his project of a new fort on the strait to Pontchartrain; Frontenac requested that Cadillac be promoted to lieutenant commander.
+However, Canadian notables strongly opposed the project, which they believed would lead to the ruin of Quebec and Montreal.
+In 1700 installation of the fort was approved, and its command was given to Cadillac.